Why this post?

 But we only see the summarized value of the global expression, and we still need to figure out what value is causing this application to be ”not compliant”.

-If we then select the device, and click you can look here more details, we’ll get the following result:
+If we then select the device, and click more details, we’ll get the following result:

 As we can see, we get the result of all settings that was evaluated, but there is no indication of which of the settings is the problem.